dcos/demos/1.8/fintrans/README.md

 # Fast Data: Financial Transaction Processing

-This demo is all about processing, monitoring and understanding high-volume financial transactions.
+This demo is all about processing, visualizing and understanding high-volume financial transactions.
 There are several challenges that we tackle here: 1. the frequency of transactions, 2. the volume of transactions, 3. scaling out the processing.

 For the sake of this demo let's assume you're responsible for building a data processing infrastructure that allows insights about recent transactions from multiple locations (with recent being, for example, the past hour) as well as being able to spot fraudulent transactions, for example such that violate money laundering regulations.
 In the context of money laundering, what happens is that a large amount, say $1,000,000 is split into many small batches, each just under the allowed value of, for example, $10,000.
 With many tens or hundreds thousands of transactions going on at any given point in time it's hard to keep a running total for each account in real time and react appropriately.
 Failure to report or react on attempted money laundering typically means fines for the financial institutions—something best avoided altogether.
 See also [US](https://www.fincen.gov/history-anti-money-laundering-laws) and [EU](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32015L0849) legislation and regulations on this topic for more information.